Luddsing/DiscordBot/README.md

 !play link
  - The bot joins and plays the audiofile from the link a user has attached.
 If a audiofile already and the command is used again, the new file is added to a queue.

-!leave
+!join
+ - The bot joins the chanel without playing anything !leave
- - The bot leaves the channel
+ - The bot leaves the channel and clears the queue

 !pause
  - The audioplayback is paused